Talk to sales Contact Login English

 • Shift Times: Evening and weekend shifts often have higher customer traffic, leading to increased earning potential.

-• Customer Traffic: Restaurants with higher customer traffic offer more opportunities to earn tips.
+• Customer Traffic: Restaurants with higher restaurant foot traffic offer more opportunities to earn tips.

-• Service Quality: Exceptional service quality can lead to higher customer satisfaction and, consequently, higher tips.
+• Service Quality: Exceptional restaurant customer service quality can lead to higher customer satisfaction and, consequently, higher tips.

 Tips for Negotiating Higher Restaurant Server Salary

-• Enhance Customer Service Skills: Providing exceptional service can lead to higher tips.
+• Enhance Customer Service Skills: Providing exceptional service can lead to higher tips and show management that you’re a valuable asset to the team.

 • Work Peak Hours: Opting to work during peak hours can increase earning potential due to higher customer traffic.